Notebook 1 - Giving the Project a Spatial Backbone

 Key output

-The notebook creates a reusable nuts_regions foundation table used throughout the project for point-in-polygon operations and district-level feature aggregation.
+The notebook creates a reusable nuts_regions table for point-in-polygon operations and district-level aggregation.
+It sounds plain because it is plain.
+Plain is the point.

 Practical takeaway: the same district geometries drive every later analytic step.
-This lowers reconciliation effort when comparing station coverage, weather features, and final risk scores.
+This lowers the chance of comparing station coverage, weather features, and final risk scores on subtly different maps.

 LayerWhat is storedWhy it matters